enterthematrix/toolkit/database/dvd_rental/README.md

   3;
 ```
 #### 3. Top 5 shortest movies
-query to return the titles of the 5 shortest movies by duration.
+Query to return the titles of the 5 shortest movies by duration.
 ```
 SELECT
   title